danhermes/book_factory/output/outlines/book_outline.md

 - Outro: GPT Restores Clarity to Broken Processes
 - Transition to Next Chapter: Harnessing Data for Decision Making (Chapter Bridge)

-## Chapter 3: Chapter 3: Data-Driven Decision Making - From Data Overload to Clarity
+## Chapter 3: Data-Driven Decision Making - From Data Overload to Clarity

 - Transforming Data into Decisions (Introduction)
 - AetherMetrics: No More Mystery Metrics